 Multiple gene abnormalities contribute to the development of NSCLC.
 Two of the most common mutations are to the oncogene Kras and to the tumor suppressor gene p53 .
 To investigate the role of vimentin in the development and progression of NSCLC, we use a mouse model in which lung adenocarcinomas are induced by Cre recombinase–mediated expression of a mutant Kras allele.
-We crossed these LSL-KrasG12D/+ mice with mice harboring floxed alleles of TP53 to create a model of metastatic lung cancer.
-We then crossed the resultant mice with vimentin-null mice.
+We crossed these mice with mice harboring floxed alleles of Tp53 to create a model of metastatic lung cancer.

-Compared to wild-type mice with induced lung adenocarcinoma, the vimentin-null mice had prolonged survival, decreased tumor burden, and decreased lymph node involvement, suggesting a reduction in the spread of metastatic cancer cells.
-The only known inhibitor of vimentin is withaferin A, a steroidal lactone that causes disassembly of the vimentin network.
+The compound withaferin A is a steroidal lactone that binds to vimentin and causes disassembly of the network.
 Withaferin A has been shown to inhibit cancer cell migration in vitro .
 When wild-type mice with induced lung adenocarcinoma were treated with withaferin A, they showed evidence of slower tumor progression than did untreated mice.
 These findings shine a hopeful light on the treatment of NSCLC in the future.

 1. Hammerschmidt S, & Wirtz H. Lung cancer: current diagnosis and treatment.
 Dtsch Arztebl Int.
 2009 Dec;106(49):809-18.

 2. Kidd ME, et al. The role of vimentin intermediate filaments in the progression of lung cancer.
 Am J Respir Cell Mol Biol.
 2014 Jan;50(1):1-6.